Quasi-Cyclic Stern Proof of Knowledge: Quasi-Cyclic Stern Proof of Knowledge

 \section{Quasi-Cyclic Stern Proof of Knowledge}

-In this section and in the rest of the paper, we consider only quasi-cyclic $[n,k]$ codes of index 2 (and rate $1/2$), that is $n=2k$.
-We present here a new proof of knowledge for syndrome decoding based on the Stern protocol along with quasi-cyclicity which shares similarities with the AGS proposal \cite{AGS11}.
-While one may think that Véron based protocols such as AGS would inherently be more efficient than Stern based ones, we prove this belief to be erroneous using some optimizations that can't be applied to Véron based protocols.
-We introduce the Quasi-Cyclic Stern protocol without optimization in Section \ref{sec:protocol:simple}.
-Then, we present existing optimizations from the literature and introduce two new optimizations in Section \ref{sec:optimization}.
-Finally, we describe the new protocol along with all the aforementionned optimizations in Section \ref{sec:protocol:optimized}
+Our new PoK is based on the Stern protocol along with quasi-cyclicity and shares similarities with AGS \cite{AGS11}.
+While one may think that Véron based protocols such as AGS would inherently be more efficient than Stern based ones, we prove this belief to be erroneous.
+We introduce the non optimized QC Stern protocol in Section \ref{sec:protocol:simple}.
+Then, we recall some optimizations from the literature and present new ones in Section \ref{sec:optimization}.
+Finally, we describe the optimized QC Stern protocol and discuss its security in Section \ref{sec:protocol:optimized}.